 - That holds true due to the fact that this name remains the impressive, though difficult to pronounce, term of the Leopardus pardalis.
 The renowned Swedish zoologist Carl Linnaeus became the first person to officially describe the species, in 1758.

 - Quite sadly, in the past, mankind widely hunted the animal for its pelt, which was regarded as highly valuable.
 Thankfully, due to a more enlightened government, this practice was banned decades ago throughout its endemic territory.

-- While most wildcats see their numbers dwindling rapidly, the beautiful Ocelot stands apart.
+- Quite fortunately, while most wildcats see their numbers dwindling rapidly, the beautiful Ocelot stands apart.
 That’s because it holds the distinction of being one of the few wild felines that the IUCN lists as a Species of Least Concern.

-- Previously, it had been listed as Endangered until 1996.
-As of that time, efforts at protecting the creature had allowed its numbers to bounce back significantly.
+- Previously, it held the status of Endangered, until the year 1996.
+But, thankfully, efforts at protecting the creature allowed its numbers to bounce back significantly.
 Nonetheless, it now faces the potential threat posed by ongoing climate change.

 Ocelot Physical Description

-In color, the fur of the Ocelot is predominantly a tawny yellow with numerous black markings.
-The neck and belly typically display a white coloring.
-Its fur usually remains short on the belly but grows longer on the back.
+In color, the fur of the gorgeous Ocelot displays predominantly a tawny yellow with numerous black markings.
+Additionally, the neck and belly typically display a white coloring.
+Meanwhile, its fur usually remains short on the belly but grows longer on the back.

 But, its distinctiveness does not end there.
-Adding to its visual appeal, the small ears usually remain rounded and display a prominent white spot, creating a dramatic effect.
+Adding to its visual appeal, the small ears usually remain rounded.
+These also display a prominent white spot, creating a dramatic effect.
 Also, the eyes most commonly show a brown color that reflects patterns of gold in bright light.